Azure/azure-api-style-guide/docs/azure-ruleset.md

 ### az-parameter-names-convention

-Query parameter names should be lowerCamelCase; header parameter names should be kebab case.
+Path and query parameter names should be camel case (except `api-version`); header parameter names should be kebab case.

 ### az-patch-content-type